piyush-kansal/masters-project/README.md

 	- to extract these alignments from HDFS to local file system

+- As a part of second semester, I implemented following:
+	- to leverage Tophat and Cufflinks and plug them in Jnomics to do RNA expression analysis much more efficiently in terms of time
+	- reduced the traditional execution time from 45 hours to just 2 hours !!

 - Used MapReduce, Hadoop, Java, sequence aligners Bowtie2 and Bwa, sequence storage map Samtools, Linux

 - Note: The code present in this repository is only for the part which I developed.
 So, it has to plugged in into the core Jnomics framework to build and use it